AriZoneVibes/AriZoneVibes/ToS.md

 ## Refunds and Cancellations
 I reserve the right to decline or cancel a commission for any reason, without explanation.
 This includes attempting to add to the commission well outside of the original request.
 If I cancel your commission, you will receive a partial refund.
 In rare circumstances I may provide a full refund.

-The commission can be freely cancelled during the rough sketch step before there has been any payment.
+It will be partial unless I have yet to begin work past the rough sketch step.

 You may request a refund at any time.
 It will be partial unless I have yet to begin work.
 Partial refunds are the difference in what you paid and what I worked up to.
-The refund won't generate transaction fees but the transaction fees initially paid won't be included(around 5%).
+Previous transaction fees (around 5%) will be deducted from the refund.

 Do NOT file a chargeback as a means to receive a refund.
-Contact me instead so that I may start the refund process though Stripe myself.
+Contact me instead so that I may start the refund process.

  If a chargeback is filed against me without my consent:
 - You will be forbidden from ever commissioning me in the future.
 - You will relinquish ALL rights granted by me to use my work, both commercially and non-commercially.
 - All correspondence between us may be shared with other artists, with Stripe during dispute resolution, and even publicly at my own discretion.